 In order to join the BA (Hons) Wellbeing and Social Care Practices (Top Up) programme you will need to have successfully completed Wellbeing and Social Care Practices Foundation Degree FdA with at least a pass grade.

 - How will I be assessed?

 A variety of teaching, learning and assessments will be used emphasising the relationship between theory and real life issues /experience in practice.
-Throughout the course you’ll be assessed by: examinations; practice; practice-focused essays; reports; group presentations; simulations and role plays; projects; group assessments and peer assessments.
+Throughout the course you’ll be assessed by: examinations, presentations/papers, essays, assignments or briefs, seminar presentations, videos/papers, self-assessments (formative) and a dissertation.

 Additionally, some lecturers will provide informal feedback, for example, following an examination they may choose to work through the exam paper in a tutorial.
 It should be noted that feedback is part of the ongoing learning cycle which is not limited to written feedback.
 Other forms of feedback include one-to-one meetings with a personal tutor, dissertation and project supervision meetings, a lecturer responding to learner questions or responses during topic or situation discussions.

 Feedback is intended to help you learn and you are encouraged to discuss it with your module tutor.

 - Teaching and Learning

 The learning environment and facilities could include lecture theatres, classrooms, technology suites, laboratories and workshops, library and skills labs, art and photography studios, small group and quiet zones.
 Learning methods will vary according to the programme of study but will include lectures and group tutorials.
 In addition, seminars, field trips, work placements, role play or scenario activities, laboratory and workshop practical, demonstrations, guest lectures, discussions and debates all contribute to the learning experience to support the acquisition of subject specific skills and knowledge and the development of transferable and employment related skills.